ETO Logo

 • Daniel Chou: Chinese-language data parsing and normalization

-• Rebecca Gelles: Organizational entity resolution
+• Rebecca Gelles: Organizational entity resolution, metadata merge

 • Ilya Rahkovsky: Article linkage, metadata merge